Indexes in Azure Cognitive Search

 }

-Other elements are collapsed for brevity, but the following links can provide the detail:
+Other elements are collapsed for brevity, but the following links provide details:

 Field definitions

 A search document is defined by the "fields" collection in the body of Create Index request.
-You will need fields for document identification (keys), storing searchable text, and fields for supporting filters, facets, and sorts.
+You need fields for document identification (keys), storing searchable text, and fields for supporting filters, facets, and sorting.
 You might also need fields for data that a user never sees.
-For example, you might want fields for profit margins or marketing promotions that you can use to modify search rank.
+For example, you might want fields for profit margins or marketing promotions that you can use in a scoring profile to boost a search score.

-If incoming data is hierarchical in nature, you can represent it within an index as a complex type, used to represent nested structures.
-The built-in sample data set, Hotels, illustrates complex types using an Address (contains multiple sub-fields) that has a one-to-one relationship with each hotel, and a Rooms complex collection, where multiple rooms are associated with each hotel.
+If incoming data is hierarchical in nature, you can represent it within an index as a complex type, used for nested structures.
+The built-in sample data set, Hotels, illustrates complex types using an Address (contains multiple subfields) that has a one-to-one relationship with each hotel, and a Rooms complex collection, where multiple rooms are associated with each hotel.

 Field attributes

-Field attributes determine how a field is used, such as whether it is used in full text search, faceted navigation, sort operations, and so forth.
+Field attributes determine how a field is used, such as whether it's used in full text search, faceted navigation, sort operations, and so forth.

 String fields are often marked as "searchable" and "retrievable".
 Fields used to narrow search results include "sortable", "filterable", and "facetable".